We are so glad you’re here! Below are some frequently asked questions:

 Communication to parents comes through class newsletters, center newsletters, email, teacher communication, signs, phone calls, letters, and social media.

-Our staff members are trained each year in CPR and first aid.
+The school has a district health coordinator (registered nurse) who reviews and manages general policies and practices that pertain to student health-related matters.
+Our staff members are trained each year in CPR, first aid, and the proper handling of blood-borne pathogens.
 And they are trained to call 9-1-1 in a true medical or security emergency.